 …can construct rational arguments based on solid evidence acquired from appropriate sources and through the use of the best available methods and can communicate those arguments clearly and concisely using sound rhetorical strategies in both speech and writing.
 (Effective Communication)

 Course Ground Rules

 Remember, this course uses weighted grading.
 Even though Major Writing Assignments may have less points available, it actually contributes more to your total grade.
 The gradebook will be kept current so you are always aware of where you stand.

-If you need assistance with a learning, physical or psychological disability that may affect your academic progress, you are encouraged to contact the Academic Center for Excellence, Disability Services at (405)491-6694 (M-F 8:00-5:00).
-All students are encouraged to seek assistance from ACE, the Southern Nazarene University Academic Center for Excellence (LRC #309).
+If you need assistance with a learning, physical or psychological disability that may affect your academic progress, you are encouraged to contact the Disability Services Director at (405)491-6694 (M-F 8:00-5:00).
+All students with disabilities are encouraged to seek assistance.